Character sheet for Freedom Force.

 - The Gunslinger: Uses a gun with impunity, and has a special "aimed shot" type move.

 An Olympic fencer whose skill caught the attention of the odorous Blitzkrieg.
-He brainwashed her into being an agent of Nazi Germany, but when the sight of the French flag restores his self control and her patriotism she seeks to atone for her acts as...TRICOLOUR!
+He brainwashed her into being an agent of Nazi Germany, but when the sight of the French flag restores her self control and patriotism, she seeks to atone for her acts as...TRICOLOUR!

 - Badass Normal: She's just an "ordinary" fencer.

-- That can deflect bullets with a sabre, taken dozens of hits and go toe to toe with a giant enraged Gorilla with a whip.
+- That can deflect bullets with a sabre, take dozens of hits and go toe to toe with a giant enraged Gorilla with a whip.